 If you're looking for affordable dental care without insurance, the good news is that you absolutely can go to the dentist without insurance, it just comes down to finding a dentist or clinic offering reduced-cost or free care.
 Follow the advice listed above in this article, or call United Way at 2-1-1 to speak to a highly-trained rep who can help put you in touch with the care you need.

 How can I find a dentist without insurance near me?

+The main question on the minds of most people is ‘Where can I find a cheap dentist near me?'
 If you are looking for dental care without insurance, you can ask at your local health center, or your local dentist if they offer sliding-scale fees.
 You can also head to freedentalcare.us and type in your zip code to find a free or low-cost dentist near you.